-(6) Other information, including the following:

-(B) Verifiable, applicable information received from sources determined to be relevant by the commissioner.
-(Water Pollution Control Board; 327 IAC 18-1-6)
+- (6) Other information, including the following: - (A) Compliance information obtained from department staff. - (B) Verifiable, applicable information received from sources determined to be relevant by the commissioner.

-327 IAC 18-1-7 Renewal of CLEAN membership Authority: IC 13-14-8; IC 13-17-3-4; IC 13-17-3-12 Affected: IC 13-15; IC 13-18 previous membership term:
+329 IAC 18-1-7 Renewal of CLEAN membership

-Sec.
-7. (a) To renew CLEAN membership, a member of senior management shall submit the third annual summary of the

-(1) to the department within sixty (60) days after the third annual anniversary of the date the previous membership term began;

-(2) clearly indicating the intension to renew membership; and

-(3) including five (5) objectives, targets, and action plans for the next three (3) year term.
+- Sec.
+7. (a) To renew CLEAN membership, a member of senior management shall submit the third annual summary of the previous membership term: - (1) to the department within sixty (60) days after the third annual anniversary of the date the previous membership term began; - (2) clearly indicating the intension to renew membership; and - (3) including five (5) objectives, targets, and action plans for the next three (3) year term.

-(b) The application shall be signed by a member of senior management.
-The signature shall:

-(1) constitute affirmation that the statements in the application are true and complete, as known at the time of completion of the application; and

-(2) subject the member of senior management to liability under state laws forbidding false or misleading statements.

-(c) The department shall review the annual summaries and five (5) objectives, targets, and action plans submitted during the most recent term of membership.
-The review of this information shall follow the same procedures as the review for the initial application regarding compliance checks and EMS evaluations, except a general site visit by a representative of the department shall not be required.

-(d) The commissioner shall make a decision on the CLEAN renewal application based on the following:

-(1) The EMS must continue to meet the standards in section 11 of this rule.

-(2) Review of the annual summaries submitted during the previous membership term.

-(3) Successful coordination with a member of senior management to identify at least five (5) environmental improvement initiatives and associated goals for the next three (3) year term of membership.

-(4) Compliance audits conducted by:

-(A) the department;

-(B) the U.S. EPA;

-(C) other state offices; and

-(D) other federal agencies;
+- (b) The application shall be signed by a member of senior management.
+The signature shall: - (1) constitute affirmation that the statements in the application are true and complete, as known at the time of completion of the application; and - (2) subject the member of senior management to liability under state laws forbidding false or misleading statements. - (c) The department shall review the annual summaries and five (5) objectives, targets, and action plans submitted during the most recent term of membership.
+The review of this information shall follow the same procedures as the review for the initial application regarding compliance checks and EMS evaluations, except a general site visit by a representative of the department shall not be required. - (d) The commissioner shall make a decision on the CLEAN renewal application based on the following: - (1) The EMS must continue to meet the standards in section 11 of this rule. - (2) Review of the annual summaries submitted during the previous membership term. - (3) Successful coordination with a member of senior management to identify at least five (5) environmental improvement initiatives and associated goals for the next three (3) year term of membership. - (4) Compliance audits conducted by: - (A) the department; - (B) the U.S. EPA; - (C) other state offices; and - (D) other federal agencies;